microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ### `download` for pipelines

-All artifacts from the current pipeline and from all `pipeline` resources are automatically downloaded and made available at the beginning of each job.
+All artifacts from the current pipeline and from all `pipeline` resources are automatically downloaded and made available at the beginning of each of the 'deployment' job.
 You can override this behavior: see [Pipeline Artifacts](pipeline-artifacts.md#default-and-named-artifacts) for more details.
+For regular 'job' artifacts are not automatically downloaded.
+You need to use `download` explicitly wherever needed.

 ```yaml
 - job: deploy_windows_x86_agent